ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 > Explore managed vs unmanaged tables for Fabric Spark by [reviewing an article written by our teammate Aitor, who is part of the Customer Advisory Team](https://murggu.medium.com/creating-managed-and-external-spark-tables-in-fabric-lakehouse-ef6212e75e81).

 ## 1.2.4. **Review Table Files**
-Return to the Lakehouse overview, expand the table options, and select `Files` to examine the data.
+Return to the Lakehouse overview, expand the table options, and select `View Files` to examine the data.
 Notice that your loaded data is in Parquet format, which is now part of a Delta Lake due to the conversion process.
 ![Step](../screenshots/1/new/31.jpg)
 ![Step](../screenshots/1/new/32.jpg)